Quantum networks theory: Introduction

 \section{Introduction}

-{\em Motivations.} In classical computer science composite systems such as computer processes \cite{PapazianRemila}, neurons \cite{FarrellyQNN}, biochemical agents \cite{MurrayDicksonVol2}, particle systems \cite{MeyerLove}, market agents \cite{KozmaBarrat}, social networks users, are often modelled as dynamical networks.
-The suitability of dynamical network models for these systems comes from the fact their connectivity and population are subject to change, for instance agents within social networks have the capabilities to spawn, disappear, and form or (more sadly) sever connections.
-Another class of composite systems which has been given considerable attention in modern computer science are those whose constituents are quantum in nature, as they can be leveraged to perform computational and information processing tasks with efficiencies beyond those of their best known classical counterparts.
-In this paper we will argue that there are in fact many motivations which can be outlined for developing a unified paradigm for modelling composite systems in which, as opposed to the quantisation of constituents only, \textit{all} of the fundamental features of dynamical network models are lifted into the quantum domain---including connectivity and population.
+{\em Why study fully quantum networks?} Composite systems such as computer processes \cite{PapazianRemila}, neurons \cite{FarrellyQNN}, biochemical agents \cite{MurrayDicksonVol2}, particle systems \cite{MeyerLove}, market agents \cite{KozmaBarrat}, social networks users, are often modelled as dynamical networks.
+Dynamical network models are suitable whenever the connectivity and population of the objects modelled are subject to change, for instance agents within social networks have the capabilities to spawn, disappear, and form or (more sadly) sever connections.
+Another class of composite systems which has attracted considerable attention lately are those whose constituents are quantum in nature, as they can be leveraged to perform computational and information processing tasks with efficiencies beyond those of their best known classical counterparts.
+In this paper we will argue that there are in fact many motivations for developing mathematical framework suitable for reasoning about composite systems in which \textit{all} of the fundamental features of dynamical networks are quantum in nature---including connectivity and population.

 One such motivation is the evocative idea of a `quantum internet' \cite{QuantumNetworksKimble,QuantumNetworksCirac,QuantumNetworksBianconi}.
 The development of a fully quantum internet echoes a fundamental question in Computer Science: \textit{What exactly is a computer}?
-To the best of our knowledge, the key resources granted to us by nature for the sake of efficient computing are spatial parallelism between systems and quantum parallelism within the systems, both of which appear in the quantum circuit model of computation, independently.
+To the best of our knowledge, the key resources granted to us by nature for the sake of efficient computing are spatial parallelism between systems and quantum parallelism within the systems.
 This observation motivates the questions: {\em Are spatial parallelism and quantum parallelism independent computational resources, or could the former be subject to the latter?
-Can we combine both resources in a unified model of computation?}
+What then, is a quantum network of quantum computers?}